 Time To Revamp Or Upgrade Your Website?23rd October 2018

 Time to revamp or upgrade your website?
 Ask these 5 questions to find out.

 You might be wondering why an accountant has written a blog about websites.
 Well, let me explain; yes we are an accountancy firm and yes we offer the usual accountancy services that you might expect, like helping you with your bookkeeping, VAT and tax returns.
 But so does every accountant.
 At Simas one of our main areas of focus is to help our clients grow and this shines through in the way we work with you.

 Growth is something that most (not all) businesses are striving for and because we understand this, we talk with our clients everyday about a lot more than just their taxes.
 A good growth strategy encompasses many different aspects.
 You need goals and targets, some great internal processes and a strong sales and marketing strategy.
 Your website falls within your online marketing strategy and the sales aspect should always be considered.

 Take a look at your current website and ask these 5 key initial questions:

 #1 Does my website target the right kind of customer?

-This is an important question because fundamentally, your website is designed to be seen…and if it’s been designed well, seen by a specific ‘buyer type’ or ‘customer type’.
+This is an important question because fundamentally, your website is designed to be seen…and if it has been designed well, it will be seen by a specific ‘buyer type’ or ‘customer type’.
 To understand your target audience, it is helpful to build a client profile.
 Think about the demographics of your ideal customer, their age, average income etc.… But even more importantly, think about their personality type…are they creative?
 Impulsive?
 Intelligent? etc.…Once you have put together your customer profile you can start applying it to the design of your website to make sure that it really speaks to the right people.

 #2 What does my website say about my company?